 = 60 (Kw)

 Rc = Convective heat transfer

 The third and final form of heat transfer is radiation.
 Radiant heat transfer differs from the other forms.
-Radiation does not require any mediums to transfer heat.
-Radiant heat transfer is similar to the “electromagnetic phenomenon” similar to light, x-rays, and radio waves.1 In this case a transfer of heat occurs when the absorption of energy is greater that what is radiating from the same body.
+Radiation does not require any medium to transfer heat.
+Radiant heat transfer is similar to the “electromagnetic phenomenon” similar to light, x-rays, and radio waves.
+In this case, a transfer of heat occurs when the absorption of energy is greater than what is radiating from the same body.
 A body that absorbs all radiation and does not radiate any heat energy itself is considered a “blackbody.”
-The small amount of heat that is reflected is considered the body’s reflectivity, the amount of heat absorbed is known as absorptivity, and the effectiveness of as a thermal radiator is known as emmissivity.
+The small amount of heat that is reflected is considered the body’s reflectivity, the amount of heat absorbed is known as absorptivity, and the effectiveness of as a thermal radiator is known as emissivity.
 The radiant heat transfer rate is shown in equation 4.

 σ = Stefan-Boltzmann constant = 0.173 x 10 – 8 BTU/hr – ft2 – °R4 (in SI – 5.669 x 10-8 Watts/m2 – °K4)